ElJayRight/old-notes/04 - Vulnhub/Aragog/Aragog.md

 Priv esc:

 Linpeas.sh showed that there is a file created by hagrid98 called /opt/.backup.sh which is a bash script run by root.
-Adding a rev shell to the end give root access.
+Adding a rev shell to the end will give a root shell.

-:)

 ---